karottenreibe/dome/README.markdown

 ## Features ##

-Dome features a HTML DOM parser (i.e. it generate a tree structure from the HTML document) that supports common HTML/XML including namespaces and HTML comments.
+Dome features a **HTML DOM parser** (i.e. it generate a tree structure from the HTML document) that supports common HTML/XML including namespaces and HTML comments.
 It is designed to never abort parsing due to errors and will instead try to fix the errors.

-It also features an implementation of CSS3 selectors to traverse a DOM tree and grab elements from it, although it [diverges a bit] [cssdiv] from the standard in some points.
+It also features an implementation of **CSS3 selectors** to traverse a DOM tree and grab elements from it, although it [diverges a bit] [cssdiv] from the standard in some points.

+Furthermore it has a **Scraper** class that allows for easy extraction of arbitrary data from HTML documents with very little code overhead.

 ## Usage ##

+    require 'rubygems'
+    require 'openuri'
+    require 'dome'

+    document = open('http://www.google.de') { |file| file.read }
+    tree = Dome(document)
+    puts tree.root.children[0].tag

+    divs = tree / 'div'

 ## License ##